Sample Efficient Learning of Factored Embeddings of Tensor Fields: EXPERIMENTS

 For a rank $\bm{r} = (r_1,r_2,r_3)$ approximation $[\![\mathcal{A}]\!]_{\bm{r}}$ to $\mathcal{A}$, we measure its approximation error as

-To the best of our knowledge, P-SCT and P-SCT-Permute are the first algorithms that introduce active learning in the streaming Tucker decomposition of data tensors.
-Thus, the performance comparison has done two-fold.
-First, we compare the low-rank approximation accuracy with several one-shot algorithms with the same target rank (RP-HOSVD,RP-HOOI,R-STHOSVD,R-PET,R-ST, and R-HOID \cite{ahmadi2021randomized}) and an ALS-based algorithm (RP-HOOI Ibid.).
-Other randomized tensor decompositions (e.g., TT and CP) are not compared since their factors all have different applications.
-We represent distribution and mean of errors and computation times evaluated over 100 trials.
+To the best of our knowledge, P-SCT is the first algorithm that introduces active learning in the streaming Tucker decomposition of data tensors.
+Thus, our performance comparison has been made two-fold.
+First, we compare the low-rank approximation accuracy with several full-scan algorithms with the same target rank (RP-HOSVD, RP-STHOSVD, R-PET, R-ST, R-HOID, and RP-HOOI \citep{ahmadi2021randomized}), an ALS-based algorithm (RP-HOOI Ibid.), and SketchyCore version of Tensor Train decomposition algorithm (R-SCTT).
+We represent the distribution and mean of errors and computation times evaluated over 100 trials.
 The computation time reported does not include computing matrix unfoldings and the final approximation $[\![\bm{A}]\!]_r$ since we can avoid unfolding using index-wise access to the data tensor and, in practice, normally use the method only for calculating decompositions.

-Second, we compare the sample efficiency of our progressive sketching with its variant using uniform sampling at each update.
-To fairly compare the performance of P-SCT and P-SCT-Permute by using the same size of partial data tensor and undecided parameters, a parameter random generation subroutine is added to SketchyCoreTucker.
-We will call this R-SCT.
+Second, we compare the sample efficiency of our progressive sketch generation.
+To fairly compare the performance of P-SCT by using the same size of partial data tensor and undecided parameters, the sampling ratio of R-SCT is randomly selected in every trial.
 Sampling numbers of rows for R-SCT are randomly generated, and other parameters are decided in the same way described in P-SCT algorithm Step 3.
 We compare how low rank approximation error decreases as the number of samples increases.
-We represent this in the learning curves evaluated 30 trials.
-We also provide visual comparisons on the few snapshots of data tensors in each case.
-The experiments are executed from Python on a 64-bit Microsoft machine with 6 Intel i7-9750H CPUs at 2.60 GHz and 32 GB of RAM.
+We represent this in the learning curves evaluated in 100 trials.
+To emphasize the sample efficiency of our method, the mean approximation accuracy of other algorithms that use all data have been shown together.
+We also provide visual comparisons on the few snapshots of data tensors in the Appendix.
+The experiments are executed from Python on a 64-bit Microsoft machine with an Intel i7-12700H CPU and 32 GB of RAM.
+Our implementation is available at \url{https://github.com/CVC-Lab/ProgressiveSketching}.